 What about building?
 Many buyers believe they can simply acquire a piece of land and begin construction immediately.
 Is it that easy?

-It’s definitely possible, but it comes with its challenges.
+It’s definitely possible, but it comes with its realities.
 Things have improved significantly in recent years.
 There are now more local companies with experience, resources, and better timelines.
-But it’s still not like building in the U.S. or Canada.
-Materials can take longer to arrive, labor can be unpredictable, and some regulations are very specific, especially when it comes to native plants like the cardón cactus.
+But it’s still not like building in the US or Canada.
+Materials often come from La Paz, labor can be unpredictable, and some regulations are quite specific, particularly around native plants like the cardón cactus.
+Build timelines can stretch from one to three years depending on the scope and contractor availability.
 The key is to talk to people who’ve already been through it, find a good local team, and stay flexible.
-It takes patience, but the results can be amazing.
+With patience and the right team, the results can be extraordinary.

 What $700K–$800K Can Buy You in La Ventana